alwell/a-survey-of-paramattha-dhammas/a_process_of_citta.md

-# A Process of Citta

-A Process of Citta
+## A Process of Citta

 As we read in the “Atthasālinī” (I, Book I, Part II, §
 63) about citta:

-“...Or, inasmuch as this word citta is common to all states or classes of citta, that which is known as mundane: kusala, akusala or mahā-kiriya, is termed ‘citta’, because it arranges itself (cināti) in its own series or continuity by way of javana (impulsion), in a process
+>  “...Or, inasmuch as this word citta is common to all states or classes of citta, that which is known as mundane: kusala, akusala or mahā-kiriya, is termed ‘citta’, because it arranges itself (cināti) in its own series or continuity by way of javana (impulsion), in a process